Steady-State Entanglement Generation via Casimir-Polder Interactions: Conclusion

-\textit{Conclusion} -- In conclusion, this letter introduced a method for generating steady-state entanglement by investigating the dynamics of a system with two emitters near a surface, considering the CP interaction.
+In conclusion, this letter introduced a method for generating steady-state entanglement by investigating the dynamics of a system with two emitters near a surface, considering the CP interaction.
 We analyzed the emergence of steady-state entanglement through an analytical solution of the master equation, emphasizing the necessary conditions for its realization.
 We introduced relative decay function $D(\mathbf{r}_1, \mathbf{r}_2) = \Gamma - \Gamma_{12}$ defined by spontaneous emission rates ($\Gamma \equiv \Gamma_{11} = \Gamma_{22}$) and surface-mediated dipole-dipole dissipative interaction ($\Gamma_{12} = \Gamma_{21}$).
 We demonstrated that achieving an entangled steady-state with a concurrence of $C(\rho_{\text{steady}}) = 0.5$ is possible when the relative decay, expressed as a function of the spatial positions of the emitters, their dipole orientations, and surface properties, equals zero ($D(\mathbf{r}_1, \mathbf{r}_2) = 0$).
 First, we revealed that to satisfy this condition in a surface-mediated process, the emitters' dipoles must be oriented parallel to the surface.
-Moreover, the relative decay as a function of the emitters' position is affected by the surface's optical properties.
+Moreover, the surface's optical properties affect the relative decay as a function of the emitters' position.
 We demonstrated that the superconducting surface closely corresponds to the perfect conductor, maintaining the relative decay near zero.
 In contrast, due to the metal's loss parameter, the relative decay increases near a metal surface in the non-retarded limit, leading to a faster decay of the generated entanglement.
 However, we identified an optimal distance from the metal surface that enhances entanglement generation compared to free space and preserves it for a longer time.
-These findings have improved our understanding of entanglement dynamics in confined geometries and hold practical implications for quantum information processing protocols in nanoscale systems.
-The proposed method also hints at potential applications in near-surface quantum metrology and sensing, where entanglement could play a role in enhancing precision measurements and sensing capabilities.
+Furthermore, the presented method can be explored for various surface curvatures~\cite{ScheelMain,CurvaturePRA01,NanoFiber01}, leading to different geometries, to identify the optimal conditions for generating and preserving entanglement.
+The proposed method hints at potential applications in near-surface quantum metrology and sensing, where entanglement could play a role in enhancing precision measurements and sensing capabilities.
+Furthermore, entanglement generation and decoherence from quantum fluctuations are a subject of broader interest in QED and macroscopic quantum systems\cite{Anupam01,Anupam02,Velatko01,CP-coh001,CP-coh002,CP-coh003,Con01,Con02}.